 Expectations vs reality

 All too often when people imagine working remotely, they imagine sitting on a beach with their laptop resting on their knees - the sounds of the waves breaking in the background.
-You have a margarita in your hand and the sun is just beginning its descent over the horizon as you finish up for the day and prepare to enjoy your evening in this remote paradise.
+You have a margarita in your hand.
+The sun is just beginning its descent over the horizon.
+You'll soon finish up for the day and prepare to enjoy your evening in this remote paradise.

 Who doesn’t want to work on a beach...?
 Your laptop, most likely.

 Let’s dissect this.
 First of all, working with your laptop on a beach is a terrible idea because the sand will get between the keys and ruin it.
 Not to mention the fact that it’ll likely be stolen the first time you take a dip in the sea.
 On top of this comes the more base reality: you’ll most likely be working from home or a co-working space and not in some island paradise.

 Benefits vs drawbacks